 A Special Enrollment Period (SEP

-) allows a Medicare beneficiary to join, switch, or drop their
+) allows a Medicare beneficiary a special time to join, switch, or drop their

 Medicare Part D prescription drug plan (PDP